iacopoerpichini/passiveThermostatNotifier/README.md

 To create a Telegram bot:
   1. Open BotFather available at this [link](https://t.me/botfather)
-  2. Click the start button and type `/newbot` and follow the instructions to create your bot.
+  2. Click the start button and type `/newbot`.
+    - Then follow the instructions to create your bot.
 Give it a name and username.
   3. If your bot is successfully created, you’ll receive a message with a link to access the bot and the bot token.

 Anyone that knows your bot username can interact with it.